 A new era

-The LME was acquired by Hong Kong Exchanges & Clearing Limited in December 2012.
+The LME was acquired by Hong Kong Exchanges & Clearing Limited in December 2012 and with that custom built a clearing house from scratch, LME Clear, to specifically serve the needs of the metals community.